kouverk/find_my_name_in_pi/README.md

 # Find My Name in Pi (for fun 🤩)

-Search for any name encoded as digits within the first 200 billion digits of pi.
+Search for any name encoded as digits within pi.

 ## The Idea